 When it comes to a foundation, these are organizations that did not qualify as public charities.
 They are very similar to nonprofits, except with a foundation, the money usually comes from a family or a corporate entity, whereas nonprofit money often comes from their revenues.

 It’s technically possible to donate money to private foundations, but many foundations won’t accept them.
 As an alternative, they’ll take the money they started out with, invest it, then distribute the money made from those investments.
 Foundations will also donate these funds to other nonprofits in the form of gifts or grants.

 There are subsets of private foundations: operating and nonoperating.
-A private nonoperating foundation grants money to other charitable organizations and is the more common form of foundation.
+A private nonoperating foundation grants money to other charitable organizations and is the more common form of a foundation.
 They don’t directly perform charitable programs or services either.
 A private operating foundation distributes funds to its own programs that exist for charitable purposes.

 A public charity is a charitable organization that either: